synqs/DjangoControlServer/README.md

 # DjangoControlServer
 This is a minimalistic control server for small lab devices.

-## goals
-- [ ] implement a standardized interface to access lab devices (remote control)
-- [x] have the possiblilty to log the provided data for individual and/or a selected amount of devices at the same time
-- [ ] the server should be secure

 ## road map/ideas
-- [ ] add a modified user class (with account creation etc.)
 - device classes:
 	- [x] t_control
 	- [x] pd_monitor